ZeroInfinite/fta-devops/mobile-devops/articles/hockey-app.md

     ![Screenshot](media/hockey-app/vsts-ha-22.png)

+4. Repeat this step to enter keys needed for the keystore and alias keys we will be using in the next step.
+For the sake of this walkthrough, we will assume the name are *KeystoreKey* and *AliasKey*

 4. (Requires Java SDK) On your computer, we will now create the keystore / alias combination.
 Open a command prompt and type the following command:

     ```